What Academic Integrity means , He aha te tikanga o mahi pono?

 Your course coordinators create the material they use in your lectures and assignments, and this means it’s Massey's intellectual property, and the creators may have a copyright over it.

-It’s a breach of academic integrity to post your course or assignment content in online forums or on social media.
-Or to provide hard or soft copies to others (for example by email, post or by hand).
+It’s a breach of academic integrity to post your course or assignment content in online forums or on social media or to provide hard or soft copies to others, for example, by email, post or hand.
 If the material is protected by copyright, it’s also illegal to share it without consent from the copyright owner.
 This includes:

 • recordings of your university lectures